-- the driver, like all staff who have access to children, young people and/or vulnerable adults, should have agreed to a Garda Vetting check being carried out on them.
-The Language Body should also have had sight of the driver's license to ensure there are no unreasonable endorsements; - parents/carers should be informed of the person who will transport the children, young people, or adult service user, the reasons why, and how long the journey will take; - a person other than the planned driver should talk to the children, young people, and/or vulnerable adults about transport arrangements and to check if they are comfortable about the plans; - the driver (and The Language Body) must ensure that they have insurance to carry others, particularly if they are in a paid position or claiming expenses; - the driver should attempt to have more than one child, young person and/or vulnerable adult in the car; - the person who leaves children, young people and/or vulnerable adults home should be alternated; this would reduce the risk of any one individual always being alone with the children, young people and/or vulnerable adults; - the driver should have a point of contact and mobile phone should they break down; - ensure that children, young people and/or adult service users are aware of their rights and they have someone to turn to or report any concerns they may have.
-If a culture of safety is created within The Language Body then the children, young people and/or vulnerable adults are more likely to talk to another person if they are feeling uncomfortable about a situation; - children, young people and/or adults should wear seatbelts.
-The driver is legally responsible to ensure that a child under 14 wears a seatbelt (i.e., adult would have to pay any fine) but morally responsible to ensure all passengers wear seatbelts.
+- the driver, like all staff who have access to children, young people and/or adults at risk, should have agreed to an AccessNI check being carried out on them.
+The Language Body should also have had sight of the driver's license to ensure there are no unreasonable endorsements; - parents/carers should be informed of the person who will transport the children, young people, or adult service user, the reasons why, and how long the journey will take; - a person other than the planned driver should talk to the children, young people, and/or adults at risk about transport arrangements and to check if they are comfortable about the plans; - the driver (and The Language Body) must ensure that they have insurance to carry others, particularly if they are in a paid position or claiming expenses; - the driver should attempt to have more than one child, young person and/or vulnerable adult in the car; - the person who leaves children, young people and/or adults at risk home should be alternated; this would reduce the risk of any one individual always being alone with the children, young people and/or adults at risk; - the driver should have a point of contact and mobile phone should they break down; - ensure that children, young people and/or adult service users are aware of their rights and they have someone to turn to or report any concerns they may have.
+If a culture of safety is created within The Language Body then the children, young people and/or adults at risk are more likely to talk to another person if they are feeling uncomfortable about a situation; - children, young people and/or adults should wear seatbelts.
+The driver is legally responsible to ensure that a child under 14 wears a seatbelt (i.e. adult would have to pay any fine) but morally responsible to ensure all passengers wear seatbelts.